armandanusca/SaveUAICStudent/README.md

 # Save an UAIC student

-A private repository for saving Carol's ass
+A private repository for Carol's project